yolo-gorilla/tokenLicense/README.md

 ## Token Properties
 Tokens are minted by issuer (Bot Dev).
 The issuer is the owner and can define a token to have the following properties:
-Supply: How many tokens are created
+#### Supply: How many tokens are created
-Divisible: No (no point in divisible licenses)
+#### Divisible: No (no point in divisible licenses)
-Locked Supply aka Max supply: Can devs create new keys Subscription time: Month / year (this is done by calculating block height) callable as this.subscription.active returns bool Transfer Fee: Devs can take a transfer Fee so tokens sold can pay a % to the dev automatically (optional) Transfer Lock: Optional Lock preventing token transfer for x amount of time
+#### Locked Supply aka Max supply: Can devs create new keys
+#### Subscription time: Month / year (this is done by calculating block height) callable as this.subscription.active returns bool
+#### Transfer Fee: Devs can take a transfer Fee so tokens sold can pay a % to the dev automatically (optional)
+#### Transfer Lock: Optional Lock preventing token transfer for x amount of time
+#### Subscription Rate: This is a standard rate for payment per block time added
+#### Subscription Payment: Contract address or identifier for base currency to use (dai, ether, usdc etc)

 ## Token actions
 Tokens are :
 Transferable from party to party
 Can be used on any ethereum compatible wallet Standardized to make them compatible across different bots and to allow marketplaces to come about
+#### activate

+#### renew
+This lets us renew a key by sending a specified amount of $$$ to the parent contract.
+The money sent translates to a specific number of blocks added to the subscription time.

 Infrastructure needed: